Explore the hidden treasures of south Morocco and its rich culture on this 4 days tour from Fes to Marrakech via the Sahara desert.

 - Visit a nomad family in Sahara & share a cup of tea with them.

-- Entrance to all included sites and monuments during this 4 days tour from fes to marrakech.
+- All taxes and fees for this 4 days tour from fes to marrakech.

 What is not included